Mapping OOP Principles to Tech Development in Learnography

 Inheritance is the process of creating new classes that inherit the properties and behaviors of existing classes.
 This allows us to reuse code and to create more complex hierarchies of objects.
 Polymorphism is the ability of objects to behave in different ways depending on their type.
 This makes it possible to write code that is more flexible and reusable.

-Concepts of Definition Object in the Knowledge Transfer of Taxshila Technology
+Taxshila Technology: Concept of Definition Object in Knowledge Transfer

 The journey of technology development has never been as dynamic and interconnected as it is today.
 The infusion of OOP principles, such as encapsulation, derivation and polymorphism, has enriched the seven phases of taxshila technology development.
 This mapping creates a structured framework that aligns with the principles of object-oriented programming.